austen0/MountRandomizer/README.md

 ## TODO for v1.0

-- [ ] improve interface options panel
-    - [ ] add button to print out mounts that are not found in lookup tables
-    - [ ] add button to automatically create a macro for invoking from action bar
-    - [x] correct size of dropdown lists
-    - [x] add option for whether character should dismount while currently flying
 - [ ] upload to curse
 - [x] handle cold-weather flying
 - [x] handle water mounts